Back to the home page

 If this fails, for example because your printer is too new for the database in your version of Linux Mint or Ubuntu, then proceed with step 3:

-3. Samsung has produced a fine Linux driver for all its printers: the Unified Linux Driver.
+3. Samsung has produced a fine Linux driver for all its printers (including multifunctionals with a scanner feature): the Unified Linux Driver.

 Usually it isn't necessary to install it, because Ubuntu and Linux Mint already contain a version of it.
 But if that version doesn't suffice, for example because your printer is too new, then you can install the driver as follows: